 Find A Job: Are you looking for a career in collision repair or other related automotive career pathways?
 This page is full of career information and the career pathways that auto collision repair can lead to, the collision repair salary that a collision repair technician can expect to earn, explore auto body repair schools and other collision training and career resources.
-We also have jobs that are currently available in the industry.

 Find Help: Let’s face it, you need top notch employees to help make your business successful.
 Highly qualified people are unemployed right now looking for work.
 Collision repair programs are currently training the upcoming technicians that will need a auto body shop to start their career.
-Don’t limit the success of your business, open it up to thousands of potential technicians.

 Collision Repair Information